Home of English Grammar

 Answers

-1. Never before had the committee begun such resistance from the board.
+1. Never before has the committee faced such strong resistance from the board.

 2. Only after reading the full report did she realise the seriousness of the issue.